 If you have don't have insurance, check to see if your local or state health clinic or employer is offering free vaccines.
 Even if you have to pay, the average $30-$50 cash price is well worth the price.

-College students living in close quarters are especially susceptible to the flu, just like they are vulnerable to COVID-19.
-They may be offered the flu vaccine at little to no cost in the campus clinic.
+College students and others living in close quarters are especially susceptible to the flu, just like COVID-19.
+Students may be offered the flu vaccine at little to no cost in the campus clinic.
 College students should make it a priority to get their flu vaccine each fall.

 Seniors Can Get Even More Protection